dmbarbour/glas/docs/GlasNamespaces.md

 To simplify sharing and distribution of code, we'll generally forbid loading of parent-relative ("..") and absolute file paths in context of processing a file.
 Files within a folder may only reference other files in the same folder or subfolders, or remote files via DVCS URLs.
 Thus, each folder is effectively location independent.

 Any folder that contains a "package" file (of any extension) is recognized as a package folder.
-In this case, users are expected to reference the *folder* as the source.
+In this case, users are expected to reference the *folder* as a source.
 The package file is implicitly selected and loaded.
 Reference to other files will generate a warning or error about bypassing the package abstraction, which may hinder future refactoring and maintenance.
+An entire DVCS repo could be a package folder, and individual subfolders could be packages.

 *Note:* Users can work around restrictions on parent-relative and absolute file paths by use of filesystem-layer links.
-I would discourage this in the general case, but it's convenient for integrating user-local projects into the user configuration.
+I would discourage this in the general case, but it seems convenient for integrating filesystem-local projects into the user configuration.

 ### Eliding File Extensions

-File extension is always elided for a package folder.
-However, users could also elide extensions for other files.
-One motive to do so is to abstract 'language' as an implementation detail, allowing code to be refactored more flexibly.
+Users may elide file extensions in SourceRef.
 However, it's an error to elide file extension if doing so results in an ambiguous referent, e.g. "foo" is ambiguous in context of "foo.c" and "foo.o" or "foo/".
-Some external tools may force users to favor full filenames.
+One reason to elide extensions is to abstract 'language' as an implementation detail, allowing language to be updated without rewriting the client.
+For "package" files the extension is always elided.

 ### Undefined Sources or Languages